Water supply and sanitation in Turkey: Wastewater treatment

-There were 138 municipal wastewater treatment plants in Turkey as of 2004.
-According to the Ministry of Environment, 41% of waste water discharged from a sewage system was treated in 2004 (1,68 billion m3 of 2,77 billion m3).
-Mechanical treatment was applied to 28% of the wastewater treated, biological treatment to 58% and advanced treatment to 13%.
-53% of the wastewater, treated or not, was discharged into fresh surface water bodies, 39% to the sea, 1% to fields and 6% to another receiving environment.
-In Istanbul the share of wastewater treated increased from 9% in 1993 to 95% in 2004.
+There are almost 1200 wastewater treatment plants.
+5% of treated wastewater is reused and there is a 30% target for 2030.
+Untreated wastewater is a cause of marine mucilage in the Marmara Sea.

 Water resources and water use

+As rainfall, evaporation and runoff varies a lot from year to year it is hard to predict river flow.
 In 2008, 4.56 billion m3 of water was abstracted by municipalities or bought by them in order to be distributed by the local government.
 Of this amount, 40% was abstracted from dams, 28% from wells, 23% from springs, 4% from rivers, and 5% from lakes.
 111.4 billion m3 of drinking water was sold to 20 million subscribers, and 4.8 billion Turkish Lira revenue was obtained.
 This implies that the average level of non-revenue water – water produced that was not billed – was 48% ((4.56-2.4)x100/4.56) and that the average tariff was 2 Turkish Lira per cubic meter (1.10 Euro/m3).
 According to the results of the 2008 Municipal Water Statistics Survey, water abstraction per capita was 215 liters per day in 2008.
 Actual billed consumption taking into account non-revenue water was 52% of that level, or 112 liters per day.
 In 2021 underground dams are being built against drought.
+Old city water networks need improvement and more than a third of water is leaked.
+There are groundwater regulations but they are hard to enforce.

-Municipal water use accounts for about 16% of total water use in Turkey, compared to 76% used by agriculture and 12% by industry.
+Municipal water use accounts for about 11% of total water use in Turkey, compared to 77% used by agriculture and 12% by industry.
 Total water withdrawals for all uses accounted for only 17% of total available water resources in an average year (average 1977–2001).
 Municipal water use thus accounted for only about 3% of available water resources.
 However, water availability is highly seasonal and is not equally distributed throughout the country.
 Local and regional water shortages occur despite ample average water availability.
 For example, in 2007 a severe drought hit the entire Mediterranean coast as well as Central Anatolia and threatened the water supply of Istanbul and Ankara.
+In some areas tourist water use has been blamed for shortages.
+Some suggest filling swimming pools with seawater whereas others suggest desalination.

+In some cities rainwater cannot flow through the surface to aquifers: collecting more rainwater and using treated water for irrigation or cleaning streets has been suggested.
+There are flows of water embedded in food, mostly wheat, barley and maize.
+Rainwater collection systems are required on larger new buildings.

+Water budget

+Drinking water quality

+In the 2010s there was a risk of persistent organic pollutants.